russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 • A wider eye span that picks up multiple words at once

 To improve your reading mechanics, move your eyes forward consistently and pick up groups of words rather than individual ones.
 Then, practice reading with your mouth tightly closed and read only with the words in your head.
-Lastly, to prevent regressions, cover what you have read with a card that will stop you from going back to previous material.
+Lastly, cover what you have read with a card that will stop you from going back to previous material.

-Not all books are educational, but most books are designed to teach you some sort of valuable lesson that you can potentially apply to your daily life.
-This can be anything from a simple how-to guide to a much broader topic, such as the evolution of species.
 As readers begin a book with the intention of using what they read to see a positive outcome play out in their lives, they might have a stronger incentive to pay attention to what they are reading.

-People naturally gravitate toward things that they can use on a personal or professional level.
-As such, choosing books that you can use to your leverage may help your brain absorb information better.
-For example, someone who works in physics may read Stephen Hawking’s A Brief History of Time with a greater focus as the information could be relevant to their field of work – in which case, they can improve their career.
+For example, someone who works in physics may read Stephen Hawking’s 'A Brief History of Time' with a greater focus as the information could be relevant to their field of work – in which case, they can improve their career.

-If you have ever tried to read while tired, you’ll know how difficult it can be to maintain your focus.
+If you have ever tried to read while tired, you'll know how difficult it can be to maintain your focus.
 Your brain is unlikely to function properly when it’s on little sleep, which makes it essential to choose a reading time when you are more energized.
-Ensure you get at least 7-8 hours of sleep every night to improve your brain’s ability to absorb reading material.

-On the odd day when you are forced to function on less than 8 hours of sleep, it’s best to take things slow and not force yourself to read too much more than you can handle.
 Otherwise, you may experience unpleasant symptoms like headaches, blurry vision, and irritability.
 Avoid high levels of caffeine and stimulants that could affect your mental state – instead, take frequent power naps and opt for natural sources of energy such as fruits and vegetables.

-Use the blank sheet method
+7. Try the blank sheet method for active recall

 The Blank Sheet method is a tried-and-true way to ensure reading comprehension and retention.
 Fortunately, it involves nothing more than a pen, paper, and your own mind.
-Before reading, start by taking out a blank sheet of paper and writing down what you presently know about the subject you are about to embark on.
-This will serve as a foundation of sorts as you add to it later on.

-Once you finish reading the text, return to your sheet of paper and add more to the list, summarizing what you’ve read.
 Now that you actually know what the material entails, you can add more in-depth facts, quotes, and other key takeaways.
 Then, before beginning your next reading session, you can review your sheet and recall everything that happened in the book previously.

 Many people are opposed to the idea of ruining their hard-copy books with pen marks and highlights.
 However, it can be a great way to bring your attention back to the important parts of a book without you having to go back and find them manually.
-If you aren’t keen to underline sentences in your books with a sharpie or highlighter, consider putting sticky notes and tabs on pages with information you’d like to revisit later.

 Another alternative would be reading on your Kindle, such as e-books or web pages, which allows highlighting parts of a page and even note-taking.
 Emphasizing the main points of the book allows you to keep track of where these ideas appear in the text.
 As such, your brain will associate these key points with something that is important to know, making it more likely for you to memorize the material.